 Types of Interviews

 Knowing what types of interviews there are can influence your preparation and mentality.
 For the first stage, many recruiters favour a telephone interview over a face-to-face one.
-Whether it is for a part-time, internship or a full time position, below are some of the interviews you may face.
-We discuss in detail what kind of interviews you may face, how to prepare for them, and what to expect.
+Whether it is for a part-time, internship or a full time position, below are some of the interviews you may face, how to prepare for them, and what to expect.

 Typically the first stage in an interview, a telephone interview allows the employer to find out more about you and why you applied for the role.
 The employer may ask some competency questions to understand if you are suitable for the position.
 These questions are for the recruiter to figure out if it is worth inviting you in for a face-to-face interview.
 You may be asked about salary expectations, what your experiences are, and if you’re suited to the company.

 How To Prepare For A Telephone Interview?

 Choose a quiet area with no background noise or distractions.